| casio fx-201p

 had the good taste not to display the extra wrong digits). there is

-as well as the ubiquitous deg rad grad switch common to all early casio scientifics, there is a three way
+no operator precedence. as well as the ubiquitous deg rad grad switch common to all early casio scientifics, there is a three way

 mode switch manual comp write. manual